ilovetocode2019/Highlight/installation.md

 5. **Configure the bot**

-    Create a `config.py` file in directory where the bot is located.
-The file should look something like this.
+    Create a `config.yml` file in the directory where the bot is located.
+The file should look something like this:

-    ```python
+    ```yml
-    token = "TOKEN HERE"
+    token: "TOKEN HERE"
-    database_uri = "postgres://highlight:PASSWORD HERE@localhost/highlight"
+    database-uri: "postgres://highlight:PASSWORD HERE@localhost/highlight"
-    console = 12345678912345678
+    auto-update: true
     ```

     More detailed instructions on confifguring the bot, can be found [here](configuration).